cadwalt/On-Campus-Nutrition-Tracker/README.md

 *(If this url does not work, use the URL that comes up next to `Local:` when you run this command in your terminal)

-## 🙌 Using the App

-1. Start the dev server and open the app.
-2. Go to Auth to create an account or sign in.
-3. After signing in, open Profile to edit your display name.
-4. Visit Dashboard to:
-   - Ask the Nutrition Assistant questions (uses OpenAI).
-   - View Quick Stats and Recent Meals sections.
-   - See sample dining data from Firestore in Restaurant Info.

 ## 🤝 Contributing

 1. Create a feature branch from `main`